discreetlogcontracts/dlcspecs/MultiOracle.md

     * Let `leftMaxErrorMult` be the first multiple of `maxError` to the left of `start`.
     * Let `rightMaxErrorMult` be the first multiple of `maxError` to the right of `end`.
     * Let `maxCoverPrefix = numToVec(leftMaxErrorMult, numDigits, maxErrorExp)`.
-  * We now split into cases again depending on whether or not the small CET is near either boundary of its containing interval `[leftErrorCET, rightErrorCET - 1]`.
+  * We now split into cases again depending on whether or not the small primary interval is near either boundary of its containing interval `[leftMaxErrorMult, rightMaxErrorMult - 1]`.
   * **Case** Middle Primary Interval (`start >= leftMaxErrorMult + minSupport` and `end < rightMaxErrorMult - minSupport`)
     * In this case, only a single secondary digit prefix is needed to cover all cases in which it agrees with the input primary interval!